Braxton Berrios Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Matchup vs. Tampa Bay

-- The 259.6 yards per game the Buccaneers are conceding through the air makes them the NFL's 24th-ranked pass defense.
+- The Buccaneers have the NFL's 24th-ranked pass defense this season, allowing 259.6 yards per game through the air.

-- At 1.5 passing TDs conceded per game, the Buccaneers defense is ranked 16th in the NFL.
+- With 23 passing TDs allowed this season, the Buccaneers defense is ranked 16th in the NFL.

 Recent Performances